p0nce/d-idioms/idioms/How does D improve on C++17&#63;.md

 ## No need for C++ templates heroes

 The easier and more powerful templates of D allow _any_  programmer to create meta-programs routinely.
 Not just one programmer in your team which happen to be comfortable with them.

+## Large language, but approachable

+Learning to use D well is tricky, but you can use a subset from the get-go.

 &nbsp;